reef-defi/ui-examples/README.md

 - [ui-settings](packages/ui-settings/) A browser local storage wrapper for app settings & configuration
 - [ui-shared](packages/ui-shared) Shared logic that is used accross UI components, e.g. for icon generation

-## examples

-In addition to the above packages, there are examples available for intergation  of `ui-keyring`, `ui-settings` & the relevant `*-identicon` package.
-These are

-- [example-react](packages/example-react) - start with `yarn example:react` and view on `http://localhost:8080`
-- [example-reactnative](packages/exampleReactNative) - start with `yarn example:rn:packager` to start the packager service and then either `yarn example:rn:android` or `yarn example:rn:ios` in another terminal
-- [example-vue](packages/example-vue) - start with `yarn example:vue` and view on `http://localhost:8080`